pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

 Just have to start it : ```  scenarioTurnAround.start(); ```
 ### so what ?
 For now, using Tripod4Camera is not a big step up from the native camera capabilities in p5.
-##### move camera with keyboard
+##### move tripod with keyboard
 As a first tip, a tripod is a *moveableObject* so it can be moved with the keyboard helper functionalities.
-You can search a good point of view by moving it around.
+You can search a good point of view for your camera by moving it around.
 How to do:
 Add the keyboard helper in your draw loop.
 ```